NeoGeographyToolkit/StereoPipeline/README.rst

 can be posted on the `ASP support forum
 <https://groups.google.com/forum/#!forum/ames-stereo-pipeline-support>`_.

-We also encourage the posting of Issues on the `GitHub repo
+We also encourage the posting of issues on the `GitHub repo
 <https://github.com/NeoGeographyToolkit/StereoPipeline>`_ (most
-such items posted on the forum will typically be converted to an Issue there for the developers to work on), as well as pull requests.
+such items posted on the forum will typically be converted to an issue there for the developers to work on), as well as pull requests.

 Credits
 =======